-Adjacent to the car park, the courtyard area at the lower end of the estate is being redeveloped into a multi-functioning space with café, visitor information, ticketing and meeting spaces for visitors, schools and groups arriving by car.
+The courtyard area at the lower end of the estate is being redeveloped into a multi-functioning space with café, shop, visitor information, ticketing and meeting spaces for visitors, schools and groups arriving by car and coach.

 A number of exciting discoveries have been made in this area, including the remains of early eighteenth century Pineapple Houses and original Hot House walls.
 These are thought to be from one of the earliest sets of large greenhouses constructed at a private residence in Ireland.
 We will preserve the remains of these historic structures and bring to life the stories they have to tell.

-The Stable Yard, built in the 1780s and located at the upper end of the estate, is being restored and adapted to create a café, shop and facilities for visitors arriving to the Castle from the town and for local residents and community groups to enjoy.
-The new Clore Learning Centre will be located on the first floor.
+The Stable Yard, built in the 1780s and located at the upper end of the estate, is being restored and adapted to create a café, shop and facilities for visitors and local residents arriving to the Castle from the town.

 The first floor of the Stable Yard is being developed into an inspiring learning space providing facilities for learning and engagement activities with schools, families, youth and community groups, as well as talks and workshops for adults.